pprevos/r4h2o/manuscript/r4h2o_10_surveys.md

 The next five sections show how to undertake cluster analysis using a simple two-dimensional example before we analyse the involvement survey data.
 The simple example contains data from 10 customers (A--J).

 The first data dimension in the test data is the average consumption during the week and the second dimension is daily consumption on the weekends.
 The data consists of random numbers with a known distribution.
 The code is not explained, and you can reverse-engineer it at your leisure.
-Simulating data is described in a bit more detail in [chapter 12](#time).

 {format: r, line-numbers: false}
 ```
-set.seed(1969)
+set.seed(1969) #Always create the same pseudorandom variables
 customers <- tibble(id = LETTERS[1:10],
                     weekday = c(rnorm(5, 155 * 2.7, 200), rnorm(5, 750, 200)),
                     weekend = c(rnorm(5, 250 * 2.7, 200), rnorm(5, 50, 10)))